Anna Wintour: 2000s

 Wintour was appointed Officer of the Order of the British Empire (OBE) in the 2008 Birthday Honours.
 However, 2008 was a particularly difficult year for Vogue, partially as a result of the Great Recession, but also related to several controversies.
 The April issue's cover image of LeBron James and Gisele Bündchen brought criticism for its evocation of racial stereotypes.
-The next month, a lavish Karl Lagerfeld gown she wore to the Met's Costume Institute Gala was called "the worst fashion faux pas of 2008".
-In the fall, Vogue Living was suspended indefinitely, and Men's Vogue cut back to two issues a year as an outsert or supplement to the women's magazine.
-At the end of the year, December's cover highlighted a disparaging comment Jennifer Aniston made about Angelina Jolie, to the former's displeasure; media observers began speculating that Wintour had lost her touch.